 The call will be made on the SAA website, but with responses directed to the caller.
 The caller will make a selection from among the respondents in order to create a panel and submit it for consideration.
-The required information for the panel proposal is as given above (“Proposing a Panel Session”), and the caller must meet the submission deadline of 15 February 2014.
+The process for submission is given above (“Proposing a Panel Session).

 Erika T. Lin (George Mason University)